janithpet/signaloid-bernoulli/README.md

 - The fluid (air) is inviscid.

 ### Assumptions about the wing and simulated 'test' setup
-- The airfoil is NACA 6412.
-This looks like:
+- The airfoil is NACA-6412.
+We assumed this to calculate what realistic fluid velocities above and below the airfoil are.
+The NACA-6412 airfoil looks like:
   <img width="874" alt="image" src="https://github.com/janithpet/signaloid-bernoulli/assets/22471198/adae13cd-c746-4313-a2d1-bf0a870520a5">
 - The surface area of the airfoil is 1m$^2$.
 - The air speed is constant at 0.1Ma $\sim$ 34.3 m/s.
 - The airfoil is at an angle of attack of 5 degrees.
-- Two pitot-tubes are attached to the top and bottom of the airfoil; see section below for an analysis if this assumption.
+- Two pitot-tubes of the same specification are attached to the top and bottom of the airfoil (at approximately 30% of the chord length); see section below for an analysis if this assumption.

 ### Assumptions about the pitot-tubes
+- They operate using a differential pressure sensor.
+Therefore, they can directly measure the difference between the static pressure and the stagnation pressure (see [Bernoulli's Principle section below](###Bernoulli's Principle)).
 - They have a 0.5% full-scale error [[1]](https://www.surreysensors.com/article/uncertain-pitot-static-probe/).
 - They have a rangoe 0-250Pa [[1]](https://www.surreysensors.com/article/uncertain-pitot-static-probe/).

 ## Theory
 ### Bernoulli's Principle